 photo: Hélène Binet

-The Museum of Arts and Design (“MAD”) explores the blur zone between art, design, and craft today.
+The Museum of Arts and Design (“MAD”) explores the intersection of art, craft and design today.
 Accredited by the American Association of Museums since 1991, MAD focuses on contemporary creativity and the ways in which artists and designers from around the world transform materials through processes ranging from the artisanal to the digital.